bcgov/moh-iam/keycloak-themes/README.md

 In both cases the CSS has also been updated to better align with Ministry of Health Standards.

 ### Login Theme Notes
-The top level heading (Ministry of Health) is set by the Realm Display Name which can be configured in the Keycloak Admin console.
+The top level heading (Ministry of Health) is set by the Realm HTML Display Name which can be configured in the Keycloak Admin console.

 The second level heading (application name) is pulled from the Client Name which can be configured in the Keycloak Admin Console.